university-of-york/research-it-documentation/docs/source/data-management-and-user-quota.rst

 After entering these details and connecting to Viking, your Viking area will appear on the right.
 You will now be able to click and drag files similar to the file manager.
 More information can be found in the `FileZilla documentation <https://wiki.filezilla-project.org/Using>`_.

-Moving Data To Google Drive Directly From Viking
+Moving Data to Google Drive Directly from Viking
 ------------------------------------------------

 We know a number of Viking users like to store data on Google Drive.
 It is possible to copy data directly from Viking to your Google Drive folder.
 Below we will provide instructions on how to set this up.

-Setting up rclone on Viking
+Setting up Rclone on Viking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to use ``rclone``, you will need a ``client-id``, the steps for which can be found on the `rclone website <https://rclone.org/drive/#making-your-own-client-id>`_.